openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 .. code-block::

-    (otx) ...$ otx optimize SSD --load-weights <path/to/trained/weights.pth> --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root> --save-model-to outputs/nncf
+    (otx) ...$ otx optimize SSD --load-weights <path/to/trained/weights.pth> \
+                                --train-data-roots <path/to/train/root> \
+                                --val-data-roots <path/to/val/root> \
+                                --save-model-to outputs/nncf

 Command example for optimizing OpenVINO™ model (.xml) with OpenVINO™ POT:

 .. code-block::

-    (otx) ...$ otx optimize SSD --load-weights <path/to/openvino.xml> --val-data-roots <path/to/val/root> --save-model-to outputs/pot
+    (otx) ...$ otx optimize SSD --load-weights <path/to/openvino.xml> \
+                                --val-data-roots <path/to/val/root> \
+                                --save-model-to outputs/pot

-Thus, to use POT pass the path to exported IR model, to use NNCF pass the path to the PyTorch .pth weights.
+Thus, to use POT pass the path to exported IR (.xml) model, to use NNCF pass the path to the PyTorch (.pth) weights.

 ***********